PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 `DemSliceRoundSchedule::from_instances`.
 Python exposes the same narrow path as opaque `DemSliceTemplate` values returned by `schedule.template(...)` and `DemSliceRoundSchedule.from_templates(...)`.
-The Python constructor currently uses identity detector/output mappings, appropriate when reusing one geometry;
-general patch placement and logical relabeling remain in the Rust instance API.
+The Python constructor currently uses identity detector/output mappings plus a checked spatial translation, appropriate when reusing one geometry; general stream routing and logical relabeling remain in the Rust instance API.

 The production `LogicalCircuitBuilder` uses a bounded three-round compile for eligible single-patch memory operations of two or more rounds.
 Its cache key